Joint Reaction

 Because it takes more force to rupture the PCL than the ACL, and because other structures in the knee may have been damaged, the outcome from PCL reconstruction may not be as good as after ACL reconstruction.
 Osteoarthritis may occur and although the knee should feel stable, you may not be able to return to as vigorous sporting activity as before the injury.

 Defects in the articular cartilage covering the bones of the knee joint can be caused by traumatic injuries as well as minor twisting injuries.
 They will result in pain and swelling as well as sometimes clicking and locking of the knee.
-These are usually first treated with knee arthroscopy (keyhole surgery) and a smoothing of the edges as well as a ‘microfracture’ to full thickness defects which involves small picks used to make holes through the surface of the bone to release the bone marrow which contains stem cells to promote healing of the cartilage that would otherwise heal poorly.
+These are usually first treated with knee arthroscopy (keyhole surgery) and a smoothing of the edges, as well as a ‘microfracture’ to full thickness defects.
+This involves small picks used to make holes through the surface of the bone to release the bone marrow.
+This contains stem cells to promote healing of the cartilage that would otherwise heal poorly or not at all.

-Such defects left untreated usually continue to cause pain and problems and will develop into arthritis.
-Further technical advances have now made it possible to fill the defects with scaffolds to enhance the result of the microfracture technique which can be further enhanced by bone marrow aspiration cells, gained through another small stab incision, to create a higher concentration of stem cells in the affected area.
+Such defects left untreated usually continue to cause pain and problems and will develop into established arthritis.
+Further technical advances have now made it possible to fill the defects with scaffolds to enhance the result of the microfracture technique, which can be further enhanced by bone marrow aspiration cells, gained through another small stab incision, to create a higher concentration of stem cells in the affected area.
 It is important to realise that this technique is for isolated defects surrounded by healthy cartilage, much as one repairs the divots on a golf course by patching the hole, rather than for established arthritis.
+Other techniques also exist, utilising a combination of a patient’s own cartilage, which is morcellised and binding agents from a patient’s blood.
+Recovery from this surgery can take up to a year, but has the potential to restore a patient’s joint surface back to normal.

 Performed by – Alastair Davidson, Zuhair Nawaz Andrew Perry James Singleton